arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 --{{0}}--
 Today, we'll be learning how to do basic SQL queries on single tables.
-This is a hands-on webinar -- we'll be writing some real SQL code!
+This is a hands-on webinar -- we'll be writing and running real SQL queries together!
-If that sounds daunting -- don't worry.
+If that sounds daunting, don't worry.
 I'll provide plenty of scaffolding, and we'll work through things together.

 --{{0}}--